vtimofeev01/ReidTree/README.md

 # ReidTree
-Imlementation of tree search algoritm for best cosine similarity Was made for
+Implementation of tree search algorithm for best cosine similarity Was made for
-- no start list of vectors, they will be added dinamicaly
+- no start list of vectors, they will be added dynamically
 - hierarchy is made on maximum cross similarity on each level